CS3321-Fall-2024/quart_example/README.md

 ### c) Add your dependencies
 In this case you can run `poetry add quart` to install quart and then whatever else you need
 ### d) Activate your poetry shell and install
-Run `poetry shell` in order to launch your virtual environment and then run `poetry install` to install all dependencies including your own package
+Run `poetry shell` in order to launch your virtual environment and then run `poetry install` to install all dependencies including your own package.
+You need a README.md or the installing of your own project will fail.

 ## Step 2: Quart
 With Poetry now installed, you can start developing in Quart.
 Let me explain the starter code (you can find it in `__init__.py`):